 Hey, guys!
-Today I’m going to show you how to make a simple wooden jewelry box.
+Today I’m going to show you how to make a jewelry box with free plans for beginners.
 I’ve had a lot of requests over on Instagram and Facebook for me to show how to make a small keepsake or jewelry box.
 The great thing about boxes is that you can make them many different ways and for a ton of different purposes.
 Jewelry box, keepsake box, men’s valet, photo box, gift box…you name it and you can use these same methods to make a box for whatever your little hear desires.

 This project is sponsored by the great folks over at SuperMax Tools and I’m going to be using my SuperMax 19-38 to do a lot of the stock preparation for this project.
 The drum sander is going to allow me to make custom sized stock without tearout in heavily figured wood.
 I’ll also be doing some bookmatching for the top…and no, that’s not pairing up all my Dr. Seuss books.

 You don’t need any special hardware for the box since the top is a friction fit.
 This is a great way to try out box making and you can add hinges, locks, drawers, trays, etc. as you progress in your skills.
 This is actually only my second try at a wooden jewelry box, so you can see it’s not hard to do!

 Here is what you’ll need for the project: